zakgilbert/template/essays/questions.md

 Raymonds Article is something I’ll never forget, it has made aware of a lot mistakes I’ve made not just on the internet but in real life.
 They should portray Raymonds teachings into a suitable curriculum for elementary school students.
 In my opinion the sooner the better, because approaching social situations in a humbly assertive manner is no cake walk.
 It's got kind of a Zen feel to it, which I heard takes years to master.
 Now we live in this age of information and asking the right questions is far more important than knowing the right answers.

-Check oy Raymonds teachings at [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)
+Check out Raymonds teachings at [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)